 - Coffee and tea should be consumed in moderation.
-Alcohol should be avoided as much as possible.
+Alcohol should be completely avoided.

-- In addition, don’t forget to drink 8 glasses of water a day.
+- In addition, don’t forget to drink enough water a day.
 This way, you’ll make sure your whole body is hydrated, especially when it comes to the formation of stool.

 Control your stress

-Keeping your worries, nerves, and anxiety in line is very important.
+It’s very important to keep your worries, nerves, and anxiety in line in order to treat irritable bowel syndrome.
 While it’s easier said than done, do what you can to keep stress from overwhelming you.